Helping people under pressure when cracks begin to show

-The UK government has started an initiative to encourage all companies to make Mental Health First Aid (MHFA) available for their workforce.
+Dr Rose Aghdami has developed this course in response to the UK government initiative to encourage all companies to make Mental Health First Aid (MHFA) available for their workforce.
 The Health and Safety Executive (HSE) recently issued a recommendation to include ‘mental health trained first aiders’ as part of employers’ first aid needs assessments.

-To date over 15,000 organisations across the country have already trained staff in MHFA England courses but that figure could rise substantially if the HSE’s new guidance is adopted by employers.
+To date over 15,000 organisations across the country have already trained staff in Mental Health First Aid, but that figure could rise substantially if the HSE’s new guidance is adopted by employers.
 According to the regulator, 15.4 million working days are lost due to mental ill health every year, and with its updated guidance, there is now a need for employers across all sectors to understand how Mental Health First Aid training should be implemented in the workplace.

 Early conversations, interventions, and referral to specialists when appropriate, all increase the likelihood of a good outcome for an employee with mental health issues.
 This insightful course trains mental health first aiders in spotting the triggers and signs that employees are struggling, conducting initial conversations, supporting them through the HELP action plan, and gives general advice on encouraging mental health and well-being in the workplace.

 Mental Health First Aid is a two-day workshop covering the following areas:

 How to spot triggers and early signs that employees may be struggling:

 - Early intervention helps to prevent escalation and increases the likelihood of a good outcome